InuraK/inuraceuticals/_posts/2025-10-30-understanding-clinical-trials.md

 ---

 **Next Topic Preview:**
-🧫 *Inside the Lab: How Scientists Design Clinical Trials for New Medicines*
+🧫 *How Medicines Actually Work Inside the Body*